 - It provides a way to mock the functions.

-- It offers different kinds of exceptions for the testing.
+- It offers different kinds of exceptions for testing.

 The enzyme is a testing utility for the testing of React components.
 It allows us to traverse and easily manipulate the React component rendered output.
-It’s created by Airbnb.
+It was created by Airbnb.

 Some of the features of the Mocha are:

 - Provides test coverage reports.

 - Timeouts based on the tests.

 - It even highlights the slow tests for you.